telerik/teststudio-docs/docs/features/recorder/advanced-recording-tools/browser-control.md

 ---
-title: Browser Control
+title: Browser Control Tab
-page_title: Browser Control
+page_title: Browser Control Tab
 description: "Control the browser during active recording session.
 That will help you cover your test scenarios and record them easier.
 Go back to previous page and continue recording there.
 Navigate to specific URL during recording."
 position: 4
 ---